Federal Environmental and Health Agencies

 Individualized Technical Assistance—Individualized technical assistance is available to existing, new, and prospective grantees to address specific workforce development issues.
 Technical assistance may be provided face-to-face at meetings and conferences, over the telephone, or through email.

-Another federal agency with training programs closely related to EPA’s EWDJT program is the National Institute of Environmental Health Sciences (NIEHS) Worker Training Program (WTP).
+Another federal agency with training programs closely related to EPA’s JT program is the National Institute of Environmental Health Sciences (NIEHS) Worker Training Program (WTP).
 NIEHS grants focus on worker health and safety including disaster relief.
-EPA EWDJT grants focus on environmental remediation.
+EPA JT grants focus on environmental remediation.
 Both grants make worker health and safety their prime concern.
-Some EWDJT grantees are funded by both EPA and NIEHS, but must demonstrate in their applications that there is no overlap between the programs.
+Some JT grantees are funded by both EPA and NIEHS, but must demonstrate in their applications that there is no overlap between the programs.

 - The Hazardous Waste Worker Training Program provides model occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment, or chemical emergency response.